medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Intro-Technical-Spec-ENG.md

 ## 3 Examples in a HospitalNotification Message
 In the <a href="#Fig2" rel="noopener noreferrer"> Figure 2 </a> and <a href="#Fig3" rel="noopener noreferrer"> Figure 3 </a>, the required content of a HospitalNotification message is illustrated.
 There is a difference between the required elements and MustSupport elements, as the required element must always be included in a message.
 Similarly, MustSupport elements must be included if they are present in the sender's system and the receiver must be able to handle the information if it is included.
-Thus, there is a discrepancy between the elements mentioned in the table above and <a href="#Fig2" rel="noopener noreferrer"> Figure 2 </a> .
+Thus, there is a discrepancy between the elements mentioned in the table above and <a href="#Fig2" rel="noopener noreferrer"> Figure 2 </a> and <a href="#Fig3" rel="noopener noreferrer"> Figure 3 </a>  .
+More examples for Hospital notification in both XML and JSON format can be found on  MedCom HospitalNotificationMessage profile.
+<a href="https://build.fhir.org/ig/medcomdk/dk-medcom-hospitalnotification/StructureDefinition-medcom-hospitalNotification-message-examples.html" target="_blank">Click here to see examples for MedCom HospitalNotificationMessage </a>
 The message in <a href="#Fig2" rel="noopener noreferrer"> Figure 2 </a> and in <a href="#Fig3" rel="noopener noreferrer"> Figure 3 </a> illustrate an admission and discharge of a patient.
 The patient, service provider organization, sender and receiver information are identical since both messages are sent from a hospital to a municipality.

 In 'Message 2: Discharge Inpatient to Home'(in <a href="#Fig3" rel="noopener noreferrer"> Figure 3 </a>) there are two MedComMessagingProvenances, as all provenance instances in a stream of messages must be included, as it constitutes a messaging history.